Baby Reindeer: Accolades

-Controversy
+Source material

 Fans began to speculate on social media about possible people who inspired the show's fictional characters.
 In April 2024 Gadd asked fans to cease speculating.
 After being falsely identified online as the factual person from whom the character Darrien was derived, the theatre director Sean Foley reported the false allegations to the police.
 The police investigated the reports.
 Gadd confirmed that Foley was not his source of the character.

 On 9 May 2024, in an interview on Piers Morgan Uncensored, 59-year-old Fiona Muir-Harvey, a Scottish woman with a law degree, claimed to have inspired the Martha character.
 Earlier tweets from a Twitter account linked to Muir-Harvey resulted in increased fan connections between her and the Martha character.
 These included a reference to hanging curtains, a sexually suggestive phrase that was later used in the script of Baby Reindeer.

 During her Uncensored interview, Muir-Harvey said that she had met Gadd several times at The Hawley Arms, Camden, but denied sending him 41,000 emails or going to his home, as was stated of her erstwhile character on the show.
 She said that she was planning to start legal action for defamation against both Gadd and Netflix for claiming the series is "a true story" and suggesting that she had been convicted of stalking and sexual assault, as is the Martha character in the series.

 Muir-Harvey said she had sent up to 10 emails and a letter, as well as several tweets, to Gadd.
 She later claimed she was paid £250 to appear, and said that the interview left her feeling "a bit used".
 The interview drew some criticism, with people questioning the ethics of the event.